sachin22422/culinary_chatbot/README.md

 ![alt text](https://img.shields.io/badge/SciKit--Learn-1.2%2B-orange?style=for-the-badge&logo=scikit-learn)
 This project leverages a powerful backend to parse complex user requests and deliver precise, helpful answers, making your culinary journey easier and more inspiring.
-(This is your provided screenshot.
-For an even better demo, consider recording a short GIF of the interaction and replacing this image.)

 🌟 Key Features
 The Culinary Assistant is built to handle a wide array of food-related questions.
 Its core strengths are categorized below:
 1. Intelligent Recipe Search